pantheon-systems/documentation/source/partials/migrate/drupal-modules-themes.md

-If you have modules and themes that you would like to move to your new site, navigate to the Pantheon site directory and:
+Follow the steps below if you want to move modules and themes to your new site.

+1. Navigate to the Pantheon site directory.

-- Copy modules from the local directory of the old platform site:
+1. Copy modules from the local directory of the old platform site:

     ```bash{promptUser: user}
     cp -R ../FORMER-PLATFORM/modules/custom web/modules